jeetsukumaran/DendroPy/doc/source/tutorial/dataobjects.rst

 Reading and Writing Phylogenetic Data
 =====================================

-DendroPy provides a rich set of tools for reading and writing phylogenetic data in various formats, such as NEXUS, NEWICK, Phylip, etc. These are covered in detail in the following chapters:
+DendroPy provides a rich set of tools for reading and writing phylogenetic data in various formats, such as NEXUS, Newick, PHYLIP, etc. These are covered in detail in the following chapters:

 .. toctree::
     :maxdepth: 2